 I was working through the career-hunters book, What Color is Your Parachute?, and heard the words in my mind, “I guess I’m going to become a massage therapist!”

-And sure enough, now 35 years later, that’s what I’ve been ever since.
+And sure enough, that’s what I’ve been ever since.

 Here’s some of what I got from studying and doing massage therapy:

 - I got to learn how to touch people in a way that sometimes made a profound difference in their lives.